RedactedCoder23/AOS/docs/merge_ai.md

 5. The resulting snippets are concatenated to form the final patch.
 The script logs the size and processing time of each hunk.

+## Fallback Behavior
+If the language model returns an empty response or a patch that fails `git apply --check`, `merge_ai` wraps the original hunk in conflict markers.
+This ensures the final patch always applies and clearly highlights regions that require manual intervention.